Emoun/racp/specification/main.md

 ## Features, compared to ASCII

-- Control character cleanup: Only contains four control characters; Null, Tab, New-Line, and Escape.
-Puts the old control characters slots to good use with new characters useful in the modern programming world.
+- Control character cleanup: Only has the 3 whitespace characters: Space, Tab, and New-line.
-- Only one unambiguous New-Line character (ASCII 'Line Feed').
+- Only one unambiguous New-Line character (New-line).
-- Dedicated Escape character for use within a string when programming and more.
+- Dedicated Escape character for use within a string when programming or the like.
-- Tab now has a specification, no more table formatting hell, no more dependence on the editor to tab correctly.
+- Tab now has a specification, no more formatting hell, no more dependence on the editor to tab correctly.
-- Three new bracket/paranthesis sets: 2 sets with dedicated use cases and 1 for generic use.
+- Three new bracket sets: Laths, Jambs, and Pilcrows.
 No more using '<' and '>' for brackets.
-- New characters (I.e. not present in ASCII): Pilcrow, Reversed pilcrow, Currency Sign, Section Sign, Division Sign.
+- 31 new characters not found in ASCII.
 - Additional numeral systems:
-	- Booleans: Dedicated TRUE/FALSE number characters.
+	- Booleans: Dedicated true/false number characters.
 No more using '0b' to distinguish from decimal.
 	- Hexadecimal: Dedicated hexadecimal number characters.
 No more using '0x' to distinguish from decimal.
-- All your favourite characters are right where you left them!<sup>1</sup> Any character in RACP also found in ASCII is exactly the same place.
+- All numeral characters can be bitmasked to extract the integer value.
+- Character reordering: Moved characters into logical groupings; Whitespaces, Brackets, Logicals, Arithmetic, Punctuations.

 ## Specification